ssime-git/python-tutor-agent/README.md

 - **🔗 Related Concepts** - Related Python concepts to explore

 The responses use proper markdown formatting for improved readability.

+## Intelligent Query Routing

+The agent uses a sophisticated routing system to determine how to handle user queries:

+### Code Execution Detection

+The agent can intelligently detect when a query requires code execution, even if it's not explicitly requested:

+- **Explicit Code Execution**: Detects phrases like "run this code", "execute this", etc.
+- **Code Block Detection**: Automatically identifies Python code blocks in markdown format
+- **Mathematical Expressions**: Recognizes and executes mathematical expressions and calculations
+- **Simple Calculations**: Handles queries like "run the result of 1 + 1 in Python" or "what is the square root of 16 in Python"

+### Mathematical Operations Support

+The agent can detect and execute a wide range of mathematical operations:

+- Basic arithmetic (addition, subtraction, multiplication, division)
+- Advanced operations (exponentiation, square roots, logarithms)
+- Mathematical functions (trigonometric functions, statistical calculations)
+- Python's built-in math module functions

+### Intelligent Expression Extraction

+When a mathematical expression is detected:

+1. The agent extracts the expression from the user's query
+2. Converts natural language (e.g., "square root of 16") to valid Python code (e.g., `math.sqrt(16)`)
+3. Executes the code and provides the result along with an educational explanation

+### Knowledge vs. Computation Prioritization

+The agent intelligently prioritizes:
+- Code execution for computational queries, even if they contain knowledge-seeking keywords
+- Knowledge retrieval for conceptual questions without computational elements

 ## Monitoring and Debugging